Sharp Lower Bound for the Blow-up Rate of Solutions to the Magnetic Zakharov System without the Skin Effect: Introduction and main results

-\\ In contrast to the Zakharov system without the magnetic field effect, since the presence of extra terms $E_{2}\left(E_{1}\overline{E _{2}}-\overline{E_{1}}E_{2}\right)$ and $E_{1}\left(\overline{E _{1}}E_{2} -E_{1}\overline{E_{2}}\right)$ generated by the magnetic field effect in (1.1), the study of the lower-bound estimate of blow-up rate of the blow-up solution to the Cauchy problem (1.1)-(1.2) becomes more complicated.
-Motivated by Merle's arguments given in \cite{25Frank} such as geometrical estimate, non-vanishing estimate, compactness argument and so on, we need to establish a priori estimates on the extra nonlinear terms generated by the magnetic field in some different approaches.
-In particular, to obtain the optimal lower bound of blow-up rate, the initial mass is required to satisfy

-so that we can establish corresponding suitable a priori estimates involving the extra higher order terms.
-In both physical and mathematical point of views, the condition $(*)$ is reasonable.
-Indeed, due to Lemma 2.2 in Section 2, it is standard to conclude that the mild solution of \eqref{1.1} is globally well-defined if the initial data $(E_1(0),E_2(0)))$ satisfies
+In contrast to the Zakharov system without the magnetic field effect, the presence of extra nonlinear terms $E_{2}\left(E_{1}\overline{E _{2}}-\overline{E_{1}}E_{2}\right)$ and $E_{1}\left(\overline{E _{1}}E_{2} -E_{1}\overline{E_{2}}\right)$ (generated by the magnetic field) in (1.1), make the study of the lower-bound estimate for blow-up rates of finite time blow-up solution (to the Cauchy problem (1.1)-(1.2)) more difficult and complicated.
+Motivated by Merle's beautiful arguments given in \cite{25Frank}, in particular, its geometrical estimate, the non-vanishing estimate and the compactness argument, we need to establish additional a priori estimates for the extra nonlinear terms.
+For this we also need some different techniques from those adopted in \cite{25Frank}.
+In particular, to obtain the optimal lower bound of blow-up rate, the initial mass is required to satisfy (1.4) so that we can establish corresponding needed a priori estimates involving the higher order nonlinear terms.
+As we have mentioned earlier, the condition (1.4) is natural from both the physical and mathematical point of views.
+Indeed, by Lemma 2.2 in Section 2, it is standard to conclude that the mild (no blow up) solution of \eqref{1.1} is globally well-defined if the initial data $(E_{10} ,E_{20})$ satisfies

 \\ In \cite{28Gan} the authors also pointed out that there is no mass-concentration at a finite time provided